 Once each defendant has responded to the litigation, your attorney will begin the process of discovery.
 This is where the personal injury lawyer interviews witnesses, experts, and other relevant parties in what is called the depositions.
 This is also when more evidence may be gathered and evaluated to prove your claim.
 This can take a lot of time if your case is complicated or disputed by other evidence.
 At the end of the discovery phase, your attorney will request a trial date which will be assigned by the courts.
 Keep in mind that you can still settle your case at any time before your trial date and negotiations may continue.

-Contact Chester Law Group for a Free Case Review
+Contact Ohio Car Accident Lawyers for a Free Case Review

 Because so much goes into pursuing an Ohio personal injury claim, you want to work with an experienced Ohio personal injury law attorney who has experience, an attorney you can trust, and an attorney in your area.
-At the Chester Law Group, we have 19 locations in Ohio and the experience and expertise to see your personal injury case through to the end.
+At the Ohio Car Accident Lawyers, we have 19 locations in Ohio and the experience and expertise to see your personal injury case through to the end.
 Contact us today for a free case review.